Foreverhighness/MadRaft/README.md

 # FH-notes

+## lab2
 The Rust version uses a different way to notify a raft server that it is being killed, in the Golang project we use `rf.Kill()`, but in the Rust version we implicitly use `Drop`, the code is in `src/raft/tester.rs:332` `RaftTester::crash1`.

 Using `RaftHandle` as a wrapper of `Arc<Mutex<Raft>>` is a good idea, it is better than `fn foo(raft: &Arc<Mutex<Raft>>)`.

 But when using the `Drop` scheme, I cannot use `Arc<Mutex<Raft>>` freely.
 This is because the `Drop` schema assumes that when `RaftHandle` is dropped, `Raft` is also dropped.
 But if there is still an `Arc<Mutex<Raft>>`, then the `Raft` is not dropped, which break the assumption.
 Alternatively, if I want to use `Arc<Mutex<Raft>>`, I have to get it by upgrading a weak pointer.

+## lab3
+`ClerkCore` just call appropriate RPC handler and guarantee success.
+Because `Clerk` need sequence number to indicate duplicate request, so clerk need additional `seq` property, but `ClerkCore` does not need.

+## lab4
+My go implementation of the shard server is leader to handle everything, but wry's approach is much better than mine.
+It allows follower to fetch the latest config and then use an RPC call to notify leader to handle that config change event, which improves system availability but increases RPC traffic.

 # MadRaft